wenjgong/musicmotion/README.md

 # MCLEMM: Multi-modal Collaborative Learning Encoder for Enhanced Music Recommendation

-This is the repository of the method presented in the manuscript "Multi-modal collaborative learning encoder for improving the accuracy of music recommendation" by Wenjuan Gong, Qingshuang Yu, etc. The manuscript was submitted to a peer review journal.
+This is the repository of the method presented in the manuscript "Multi-modal collaborative learning encoder for improving the accuracy of music recommendation" by Wenjuan Gong, Qingshuang Yu, Wendong Huang, Peng Cheng, Qiong Zeng, and Changhe Tu.
+The manuscript was submitted to a peer review journal.

 <img src=./net.png width=600>
 Figure 1.
 The Overall Structure of the Proposed Method.